9 Self-Care Ideas (& Why You Need It)

 Okay, so this one is not going to be realistic for some of us, but if it is a possibility I highly recommend looking into one of these options.

-I am, full disclosure, a certified health and fitness coach and a certified personal trainer myself; but I assure you this is not a plea to get you to be my client.
-This is me stating that when I was a health coaching client before I became a health coach myself, it helped my tremendously.
+I am, full disclosure, a certified health, fitness, and nutrition coach and a certified personal trainer; but I assure you this is not a plea to get you to be my client.
+This is me stating that when I was a health coaching client before I became a health coach myself, it helped me tremendously.

 Coaching programs are more of a financial and time investment, but if you find the right coach, it really is worth it.
 The coach and the client both must have the right coach-client “chemistry” in order for the experience to be truly beneficial.
 That’s why you should be a bit weary of any coach that is willing to take on anyone and everyone, despite the fact that they may not be a good match.